SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/cloud_apps/aws_iot/device_shadow_logging_stats/readme.md

     - If the Radio Board is **BRD4180A** or **BRD4181A**, then access the path `<SDK>\examples\snippets\wlan\cloud_apps\aws_iot\device_shadow_logging_stats\projects\device_shadow_logging_stats-brd4180a-mg21.slsproj`
     - If the Radio Board is **BRD4180B** or **BRD4181B**, then access the path `<SDK>\examples\snippets\wlan\cloud_apps\aws_iot\device_shadow_logging_stats\projects\device_shadow_logging_stats-brd4180b-mg21.slsproj`

+  - EFM32GG11 platform
+    - The Simplicity Studio project is used to evaluate the application on EFM32GG11.
+      - Project path:`<SDK>/examples/snippets/wlan/cloud_apps\aws_iot\mqtt/projects/aws_iot_mqtt-brd2204a-gg11.slsproj`
-### 3.4 Bare Metal Support
+### 3.4 Bare Metal/RTOS Support

-This application supports only bare metal environment.
+This application supports bare metal and RTOS environment.
 By default, the application project files (Keil and Simplicity studio) are provided with bare metal configuration in the SDK.

 ## 4. Application Configuration Parameters